Shapeshifters8b8t/RIP-pyro/README.md

 ## Other
 Shoutout to Crystallinqq for making oreganol Pyro sauce leek!!!1 Shoutout to the rest of the Shapeshifters for making this organization!!!1

+## To Nuker and Co.
+Sure, revoke my access to your trash block game client, but I WILL get your paypal termed.
+Pyro allah hatar (TM)